SciLifeLab/TIDDIT/README.md

 pip install -e .
 ```

-Next install fermi2, ropebwt2, and bwa, I recommend using conda:
+Next install bwa, I recommend using conda:

-conda install fermi2 ropebwt2 bwa
+conda install bwa

-You may also compile bwa, fermi2, and ropebwt2 yourself.
+You may also compile bwa yourself.
 Remember to add executables to path, or provide path through the command line parameters.
 ```
 tiddit --help
 tiddit --sv --help